-Turkey’s largest city has so much to see that its year-long residents still discover something new each time they explore it.
-However, five days are definitely a great starting point to get familiar with all of Istanbul’s attractive basics.
-Check out our guide for making the best of your time in Istanbul in five days.
+It’s said that the largest city in Turkey has so much to see that even its year-long residents still discover something new.
+However, five days are definitely a great starting point to get familiar with all of Istanbul’s attractive qualities.
+Check out our guide to making the most out of your time in Istanbul.

 Want to explore Turkey’s vibrant bazaars and rocky valleys?
 Book TRIPS by Culture Trip’s 12-day group tour where you’ll stop at key historical sights and glide across the landscape in a hot-air balloon.

 As mentioned, Istanbul is a huge city so it may be a good idea to get yourself acquainted with its many neighbourhoods.
 A lot of visitors tend to stay in Sultanahmet to be near the Blue Mosque or the Topkapı Palace, but be sure to get out of the historic centre and explore the rest of Istanbul.

 One of the best ways is to go to the Eminönü Ferry Dock at 10:30am and take the long Bosphorus cruise, which will give you a pretty comprehensive visual introduction to the entirety of Istanbul, as seen from the water.
 The ferry makes a few stops in between, but we suggest you get off at the last stop, Anadoluhisarı – a small seaside neighbourhood named after its historic castle, and wander around before the ferry takes off again returning to Eminönü.